 Focus Role in Ford's Global Motorsport Strategy

 The global Focus race car development - a major plank in Ford's new global motorsport strategy - is based on international S2000 regulations.
-Both the Team Aon Focus BTCC car and the new
+Both the Team Aon Focus BTCC car and the new Ford Focus ST-R are evidence of a Ford strategy with global ambitions to help privateers to be competitive on all levels.

 Ford launched its global motorsport development program last year.